Communication is changing HR.

 The mobile revolution has clearly taken hold and with it has brought about an entirely new expectation about the ability to communicate within the workplace.
-The methods by which we reach out to one another are now vastly different to what we were used to a few years ago, and are driven by technology.
+The methods by which we reach out to one another are now vastly different from what we were used to a few years ago and are driven by technology.
 The effect this has had on HR is profound, if not always immediately obvious.

 We can all be contacted no matter where we are; email, text messages and group chats are never more than a finger press away and, while there are undoubtedly downsides relating to ever-present connectivity, it can be fantastically liberating, too.

-Let’s consider the forms of communication we regularly call upon in modern day life:
+Let’s consider the forms of communication we regularly call upon in modern-day life:

 - Email.
 While easily abused and – conversely – one of the oldest forms of digital communication available to us, email remains an entirely relevant way by which to keep in touch.

 - Instant messaging.
 Services such as WhatsApp are now just as at home in the office as they are a permanent fixture within social circles.